Motion to Take Note

 Noble Lords will I hope know, as we have discussed it before, that there has been an unprecedented system-wide push on flu vaccination, including an expansion of the winter GP and national pharmacy programme.
 For the first time, workers in care homes have been able to access the vaccine free of charge.
 This has meant over 1 million extra people have been vaccinated, with the highest ever uptake among healthcare workers at 59.3%.

 We know that doing things efficiently is one approach but we also know that more money is necessary.
 The Budget provided an extra £337 million-worth of funding for winter.
 The noble Baroness, Lady Wheeler, challenged me on whether that money came too late.
 It is important to point out that at least half that money went to fund plans that were already in place.
 It is simply not the case that it could be implemented only once it had arrived.
-I should also point out that as, the noble Baronesses, Lady Wheeler and Lady Barker, and others asked, NHS England will at Easter be reviewing the impact of all the funding and the measures it took to deal with winter.
+I should also point out in response to, the noble Baronesses, Lady Wheeler and Lady Barker, and others that, NHS England will at Easter be reviewing the impact of all the funding and the measures it took to deal with winter.
 The consequence of that funding is to have helped the NHS to open over 1,300 beds in December.
 That is on track to rise to 2,700 in February; the latest data shows 3,000 additional beds have been made available since the end of November.

 However, I recognise that the preparations and investment have not fully been able to mitigate the enormous pressures on services, including ambulance services, and that in some cases this has led to unacceptable care being delivered.
 In particular, the rate of flu in hospitals is higher than the peaks reached in the previous seven seasons.
 The latest data in December showed that emergency admissions had risen by 4.5% compared to last year, so services are extremely busy.
 Despite that, the NHS treated 55,328 patients every day in A&E within four hours in December—over 1,200 more every day compared to the previous December.
 Let me use this opportunity to pay tribute again to the incredible work that our NHS workers do in emergency departments across the country.